SnootierMoon/pyrite/README.md

 TODO:
  - get rid of `merge_mode` logic, replace with something like `addFont: Atlas -> Font` and `Font.addTTF: (Font, TTF) -> ()`. then determine what should be per font and what is per ttf
+ - port the rest of `nuklear.c`, whatever is used for this version of pyrite
+   - need basic input, UI, and vertex buffer output